MicrosoftDocs/defender-docs/articles/defender-for-cloud/file-integrity-monitoring-overview.md

-## Suspicious activity
+## Monitoring suspicious activity

-File integrity monitoring informs you about suspicious activity such as:
+File integrity monitoring informs you about potentially suspicious activity such as:

-- File and registry key creation or removal
+- File and registry key creation or deletion.
-- File modifications (changes in file size, access control lists, and hash of the content)
+- File modifications, such as changes in file size, access control lists, and hash of the content)
-- Registry modifications (changes in size, access control lists, type, and content)
+- Registry modifications such as changes in size, access control lists, type, and content)

-Many regulatory compliance standards require implementing file integrity monitoring controls, such as PCI-DSS and ISO 17799.
+File integrity monitoring provides details about the change, including the source of the change, account details, indication of who made the changes, and information about the initiating process.

 ## Choosing what to monitor